-Access Profile Name (1-32 Characters) - User-defined name for the access profile.
-The Access Profile name can contain up to 32 characters.

-Rule Priority (1-65535) - The rule priority.
+- Access Profile Name (1-32 Characters) User-defined name for the access profile.
+The Access Profile name can contain up to 32 characters. - Rule Priority (1-65535) The rule priority.
 When the packet is matched to a rule, user groups are either granted access or denied access to device management.
 The rule order is set by defining a rule priority using this field.
 The rule number is essential to matching packets to rules, as packets are matched on a first-fit basis.
 The rule priorities can be viewed in the Profile Rules Table.

-Management Method - The management method for which the access profile is defined.
+- Management Method The management method for which the access profile is defined.
 Users with this access profile are denied or permitted access to the device from the selected management method (line).

-Interface - The interface type to which the rule applies.
+The possible field values are: - All Assigns all management methods to the rule. - Telnet Assigns Telnet access to the rule.
+If selected, users accessing the device using Telnet meeting access profile criteria are permitted or denied access to the device. - Secure Telnet (SSH) Assigns SSH access to the rule.
+If selected, users accessing the device using Telnet meeting access profile criteria are permitted or denied access to the device. - HTTP Assigns HTTP access to the rule.
+If selected, users accessing the device using HTTP meeting access profile criteria are permitted or denied access to the device. - Secure HTTP (HTTPS) Assigns HTTPS access to the rule.
+If selected, users accessing the device using HTTPS meeting access profile criteria are permitted or denied access to the device. - SNMP Assigns SNMP access to the rule.
+If selected, users accessing the device using SNMP meeting access profile criteria are permitted or denied access to the device. - Interface The interface type to which the rule applies.
 This is an optional field.
-This rule can be applied to a selected port, LAG, or VLAN by selecting the check box, then selecting the appropriate option button and interface.

-NOTE: Assigning an access profile to an interface denies access via other interfaces.
-If an access profile is not assigned to any interface, the device can be accessed by all interfaces.

-Source IP Address (X.X.X.X) - The interface source IP address for which the rule applies.
-This is an optional field and indicates that the rule is valid for a subnetwork.

-Network Mask (X.X.X.X) - The IP subnetwork mask.

-Prefix Length (XX) - The number of bits that comprise the source IP address prefix, or the network mask of the source IP address.

-Action - Defines whether to permit or deny management access to the defined interface.
+This rule can be applied to a selected port, LAG, or VLAN by selecting the check box, then selecting the appropriate option button and interface. - Enable Source IP Address Check this parameter to restrict conditions based on the source IP address.
+When unchecked, the source IP address cannot be entered into a configured rule. - Supported IP Format Specifies the IP format.
+The possible values are: - IPv6 IP version 6 is supported. - IPv4 IP version 4 is supported. - IPv6 Address Type For IPv6 (see previous parameter), this specifies the type of static address supported.
+The possible values are: - Link Local A Link Local address that is non-routable and used for communication on the same network only. - Global A globally unique IPv6 address; visible and reachable from different subnets. - Source IP Address (X.X.X.X) The interface source IP address for which the rule applies.
+This is an optional field and indicates that the rule is valid for a subnetwork. - Network Mask (X.X.X.X) The IP subnetwork mask. - Prefix Length (/XX) The number of bits that comprise the source IP address prefix, or the network mask of the source IP address. - Action Defines whether to permit or deny management access to the defined interface. - Permit Permits access to the device. - Deny Denies access to the device.
+This is the default.

 - 3 Define the Access Profile Name field.

-- 4 Define the relevant fields
+- 4 Define the relevant fields.

 - 5 Click Apply Changes.